Del Ballard Jr.: Personal life

-Ballard is married to Carolyn and has a daughter, Alyssa.
+Ballard is married to Carolyn and the two have a daughter, Alyssa.
+Alyssa is a standout bowler for Vanderbilt University.

-It was announced on PBA.com in August, 2010, that Ballard was battling tonsil cancer.
+It was announced on PBA.com in August 2010, that Ballard was battling tonsil cancer.
 He underwent chemotherapy and radiation treatments at Texas Oncology, an affiliate of Baylor University Medical Center, and prognosis for a full recovery was good.
 Wanting to turn a negative into a positive, he and wife Carolyn, along with a few friends, got together after one of his treatments and organized the "Ballard vs. The Big C" bowling tournament.
 By 2017, the tournament had raised over $300,000, which was donated to Cancer Care Services, Baylor Health Care and the North Texas Laryngectomy Society.
 Ballard was recognized by the PBA for his efforts, being presented with the PBA Tony Reyes Community Service Award for the 2017 season.